 Robert Lynen as Francoise Lepic in Julien Duvivier’s Poil de Carotte

 Watching films in black and white is a whole different experience on its own.
 Most film schools would suggest viewing such movies to understand how lighting can convey meaning.
 The 1995 American thriller The Night of the Hunter is frequently used as a reference (a film featuring Coming-of-Age themes).
 Yet one does not have to be a movie buff to enjoy a movie shot in black and white – especially in such a poignant and moving drama as The Read Head.
-Seeing the excellent cinematography, a film released 80 years ago exhibited, while comparing it with the mediocre quality of photography in the mass-produced movies nowadays (despite the much-advanced technology), is a real eye-opener.
-Close-up shots of Francoise’s face allow the viewer to feel his emotions sense his mood.
+Seeing the excellent cinematography, a film released 80 years ago exhibited while comparing it with the mediocre quality of photography in the mass-produced movies nowadays (despite the much-advanced technology) is a real eye-opener.
+Close-up shots of Francoise’s face allow the viewer to feel his emotions and sense his mood.

 Robert Lynen as Francoise Lepic: Expression

 The tension builds as the story progresses, and so does the viewer’s involvement with the little boy’s fate in search of love and acceptance.
 Regardless of your age and interests, you will wish that it all ends well for him.